kmhabib/sydummit-eksworkshop-2019/workshop-1/README.md

 <details>
 <summary>HINT</summary>
 <pre>
 You can also use the AWS CLI command to get the list of ECR Repos.
-Use the one whih has monolith in the name: aws ecr describe-repositories | jq '.repositories[0].repositoryUri' aws ecr describe-repositories | jq '.repositories[1].repositoryUri'
+Use the one which has monolith in the name: aws ecr describe-repositories | jq '.repositories[0].repositoryUri' aws ecr describe-repositories | jq '.repositories[1].repositoryUri'
 </pre>